 Like all vulnerable groups, when times get hard LGBT+ people need public services even more.
 But services for LGBT+ people are among the first to go when budgets are cut.

 LGBT+ youth workers, HIV and sexual health services, gender reassignment services, hate crime officers, LGBT+ community groups, switchboards: all these are being cut.

 They are a lifeline for those who use them, but they don’t win popularity contests.

-In 2013, UNISON commissioned NatCen to research how cuts affect LGBT people and services.
-The research has been repeated in 2016 and the results will be released on 22 November.
+In 2013, UNISON commissioned NatCen to research how cuts affect LGBT+ people and services.
+The research has been repeated in 2016 and the results were released on 22 November 2016.

 It’s no excuse to say they don’t know what people need – they have a duty to find out.

 Public-sector cuts are threatening equality gains we’ve won in the past.

 We reject the view that there is no alternative: the cuts are ideologically driven by this Tory-led government.
 It simply wants to reduce the public services we rely on.